roidsaja/Computer-Vision/drowsyDetector/README.md

 Hoping to be tested on a Raspberry Pi 3/4 with the Camera module and some other buzzer noises attached to the board.

 # Result

+1. `cd drowsyDetector` - After cloning, move directory
+2. `pip install -r requirement.txt` - Get all the modules setup and installed locally accordingly with the versions listed.
+3. `python3 drowsy.py` - Execute script

+NOTE*: The `shape_predictor_68_face_landmarks.dat` may need to be downloaded separately and also specified in the path properly.
+To download the trained model, just head over to [This link](dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) and manually download and extract.